- People & Community

 Trees have always been proper important to us

 In 2007 we planted our 3 millionth tree in the UK and in 2009 we helped protect an area of the Amazon rainforest in Peru, the same size as the Yorkshire Dales.
-More recently, starting in 2015 as part of our journey to becoming CarbonNeutral® we committed to planting more trees, this time in Kenya with TIST, The International Small Group & Tree Planting Program and in the UK with the Woodland Trust.
+In 2015 we committed to planting more trees, this time in Kenya with TIST, The International Small Group & Tree Planting Program and in the UK with the Woodland Trust.

 Snaizeholme with the Woodland Trust